Silver & Gold (Neil Young album): Writing

 "Good To See You" was written during the HORDE tour, and reflects the feeling of coming home after a long time away.

-"Silver & Gold", first recorded for Old Ways, compares the value of a relationship to material things.
+"Silver & Gold", was first recorded for the unreleased Island in the Sun, and is about comparing the value of a relationship to material things.
 Young has said, "You could take a look at me and say I was really full of it, because I have so many possessions it's ridiculous.
 But it's dawning on me how useless most of them are."

 "Daddy Went Walkin'" was inspired by Young's memories growing up in Ontario, and also memories of growing up as the child of divorced parents:

 "It's not my father or your father.
 It's just fathers.
 It's not so much about them, it's like, you look at these old folks who have lost their mates or maybe they've gotten divorced years and years ago, like my parents.
 And then one of them dies, and then the other one is still here and with a new mate.
 But the kids think they're going to get back together again; that the real parents are going to get back together.
 Is this something you want?
 You want to see your parents together.
 So, even if your parents aren't together maybe they will be someday.
 I lived in this place called Omemee, which is outside of Toronto about 100 miles way out by a lake.
 A really funky, beautiful little town - Canadian town, 700 people.
 That's really where I grew up.
 We had two acres behind the house with a little barn, and then a garage and a loft.
 And out behind there I'd walk through the grass and we had a little creek that went through and we used to catch frogs and stuff.
 There was a railroad track back there where the trains used to go by and steam engines and everything.
 And we'd put the coins on the track and put your ear down.
 You could hear the train coming on the rail before it came around the corner and all that kind of stuff.
 So that's part of it.
 And then the last time that I visited my dad, who lived in Ireland for a while, he took us for a walk out on these fields.
 And he let us through all this stuff.
 And we're going through all these brambles and over wire fences and all this stuff.
 And that's in there too."